Natasha Oakley Shows Off Pert Cleavage In Strapless Bikini: ‘Fifty Shades Of Green’

 The blonde sat on the grass in the following pic.
 Natasha turned her shoulders, and her face was in profile as she smiled at something off-camera.

-Natasha switched it up in a close-up of her upper body.
+In the third, Natasha switched it up for a close-up of her upper body.
 She thrust her chest forward and pulled her shoulders back, drawing attention to her bust.

 The final photograph showed Natasha relaxing on the grass.
 She folded her foot beneath her thigh.
 Again, she lifted her hand to her head and smiled with her eyes half-shut.